 4. Make your Interview and College Tour Count

 No matter where you are in the college application process, it’s a good idea to get some face time with the college you want to go to.
-Some schools offer interviews, but if your top pick doesn’t, try to take a guided tour of the campus instead.
-This is your chance to find out if the school is a fit for you, so go into the experience knowing what you’re looking for.
-Learning about your aptitudes can help you better evaluate aspects like school size (large or small), teaching methods (lectures or fieldwork), study abroad opportunities, and majors.
+Some schools offer interviews for prospective students, but if your top pick doesn’t, try to take a guided tour of the campus instead.
+This is your chance to find out if the school is a fit for you, so it’s important to know what you’re looking for before you get there.
+Learning about your aptitudes can help you evaluate aspects like school size (large or small), teaching methods (lectures or fieldwork), study abroad opportunities, majors, and specialty programs.
 Remember, admissions offices look for informed students who ask good questions.
-Think of your test results as answering the “whys” behind your goals for college—Why this school?
+Think of your test results as answering the “whys” behind your goals for college.
+Why this school?
 Why this major?

 5. Narrow Down College Majors Early and Intelligently

-Finally, our research shows that students who use aptitude testing to choose their college major switch at lower rates than the typical student.
+Our research shows that students who use aptitude testing to choose their college major switch majors at lower rates than the typical student.
 That’s because aptitude testing is like trying out a number of different career paths at once.
 There can be good reasons to go into college undeclared, but the benefits of narrowing your options can be huge.
 Declare early and you could have access to major-specific scholarships; more opportunities to get into required classes; a head start on creating a portfolio if needed; and even professional development opportunities.
-And don’t forget one of the biggest advantages of all—the relief of knowing you’re on the right educational path.
+And don’t forget one of the biggest advantages of all—the relief of knowing you’re on a path to a major and career that feel like a fit.
 You’ll not only save time and tuition money, but you can stop worrying about what to major in and start enjoying your college experience.